pierrenoel/Laravel-Briefing/02.TheBasics/e.migrations.md

 - **down()** is for reversing the migration

 ### let us focus on the **up()** method:
-If we want to add some field in our table, we need to call the object $table and call a specific method.
+If we want to add some fields in our table, we need to call the object $table and call a specific method.
 Look at the example below;

 ```php
   public function up()